 WFRP provides a risk management safety net for all commodities on the farm under one insurance policy.
-This insurance plan is tailored for any farm with up to $8.5 million in insured revenue, including farms with specialty, or organic commodities (both crops and livestock), or those marketing to local, regional, farm-identity preserved, specialty, or direct markets.
-The amount of revenue that can be covered with a WFRP insurance policy is the lower of the revenue expected on your current year’s farm plan or the five year historic income adjusted for growth.
+This insurance plan is tailored for any farm with up to $17 million in insured revenue, including farms with specialty or organic commodities (crops and livestock) or those marketing to local, regional, farm-identity preserved, specialty, or direct markets.

-WFRP insurance provides coverage against the loss of revenue that you expect to earn, or will obtain from commodities you produce or purchase for resale during the insurance period under your one insurance policy.
+WFRP and Micro Farm insurance provide coverage against the loss of revenue that your insured expects to earn or will obtain from commodities they produce or purchase for resale during the insurance period under one insurance policy.

-The subsidy for WFRP makes it a very affordable policy.
-The amount of subsidy is based on the commodity count calculation indicating the amount of farm level diversification of revenue that a farming operation has.
+The subsidy factor for WFRP makes it a very affordable policy.
+The amount of the subsidy factor is based on the commodity count calculation indicating the amount of farm-level diversification of revenue had by a farming operation.

 What information is needed?

-- Five years of historic farm tax records, and expected revenue and expense worksheets for each year, except:
+- Five years of historic farm tax records, and expected revenue worksheets for each year, except:

-- Beginning Farmer or Rancher qualified insureds may qualify for fewer years;
+- Micro Farm, and Veteran or Beginning Farmer or Rancher qualified insureds may qualify with fewer years.

-- If unable to physically farm for one of the required five historic years, but was farming the past year, they will need the four years of tax records that they have, and completed taxes for the last year (the year previous to the insurance year); or
+- If unable to physically farm one of the required five (5) historic years, but was farming the past year, the insured will need the four (4) years of tax records that they have.
+They must have earned farm revenue for the last year (the year previous to the insurance year).

-- Tax exempt entities.
-Tax exempt entities will need acceptable third party records that can be used to complete Substitute Schedule F tax forms for the five year history.
+- Tax-exempt entities will need acceptable third-party records that can be used to complete Substitute Schedule F tax forms for the history period.

-- A Farm Operation report for the year to show what commodities are planned to be produced, how much of each will be produced, and expected revenue.
-Some of the historic records may be needed to assist with determining expected prices.
-If they raise organic commodities, we will need their organic certificate and may need to consult their organic plan.
+- A Farm Operation report for the year to indicate what commodities are planned to be produced, the expected quantity, and the expected revenue for each commodity.
+Some of the historical records may be needed to assist with determining expected yields and prices.
+If organic commodities are raised, an organic certificate will be needed, and we may need to consult their organic plan.

 - Farm marketing records are acceptable records for direct market commodities.

-NAU Country has made dedicated efforts in all facets of our team to become the Whole Farm Revenue Protection experts, providing you with the most knowledgeable staff in the industry.
-We have implemented a structure to ensure there are specialized staff members in the fields of Underwriting, Marketing, and Claims so the American farmer can rest easy knowing they are in the best hands.
+NAU Country has made dedicated efforts in all facets of our team to become the Whole Farm Revenue Protection and Micro Farm experts, providing you with the most knowledgeable staff in the industry.
+We have implemented a structure to ensure there are specialized staff members in the fields of Underwriting, Marketing, Compliance, and Claims so the American farmer can rest easy knowing they are in the best hands.